Machine Learning - Random Forests

 Preparing training dataset

 The learning of machine learning comes from the fact that these algorithms must first learn patterns.
 This is accomplished by taking a subset of labelled data, the training set, to train the model.
-From this, the random forest classifier would learn how to predict the cortical layer of a cell based on its x, y coordinates and gene expression.
+From this, the random forest classifier would learn how to predict the cortical layer of a cell based on its coordinates and gene expression.
+Additionally, we also need a test set to evaluate the performance of the model.
+The test set is a subset of the data that the model has not seen during training (but has labels), and it is used to assess the accuracy of the model.

-First we are going to define what is the label we want to predict (cortical_layer), and what are the predictor variables we want to use to make that prediction, (x, y coordinates and gene expression).
-Oftentimes there will be referred to as the X and y respectively.
+First, we are going to define what is the target label we want to predict (cortical_layer), and what are the predictor variables we want to use to make that prediction, (x coordinates, y coordinates and gene expression).
+Oftentimes, the predictor features and target label will be referred to as the X and y, respectively.

 feature_cols = ["x", "y", "AQP4", "HPCAL1", "FREM3",